Gomer0319/Armada_Tesda_WF/Week 1/04-Day4/01-PCS_Relationship.md

 ### **Understanding HTML Relationships: PCS Hierarchy**

-#### **Developmental Outcome**
+#### **Learning Objectives**
-By the end of this lesson, learners will:
+By the end of this lesson, learners will be able to:

-1. Understand the concept of Parent, Child, and Sibling (PCS) relationships in HTML.
+1. Define and identify Parent, Child, and Sibling (PCS) relationships in HTML.
-2. Recognize how elements are nested to create a clear structure.
+2. Analyze how nested elements contribute to a well-structured and maintainable HTML document.
-3. Write clean and hierarchical HTML code using PCS relationships.
+3. Write clean, hierarchical HTML code by correctly nesting elements using PCS relationships.

 ---